th-herve/vimwiki/docs/c++_constructors.md

 ## Member initializer lists (initialize constant)

 The constructor example shown have been `assigning` value, not `initating` them.
-This causes a problem when dealing with `const` or `reference` variables, that need to be initalized when declared.
+This causes a problem when dealing with `const` or `reference` variables, that need to be initialized when declared.

 C++ provide a way to initialize attributes with `member initalizer list`.
 It is placed after the constructor parameters list.
 It begin with a colon `:`, it then list